mooinglemur/zsmkit/README.md

 #### `zsm_psg_suspend` - `$A069`
 ```
 Inputs: .Y = channel (0-15)
-        .C = if set, suspend; if clear, release
+         c = if set, suspend; if clear, release
 ```

 This function suspends or restores ZSMKit's use of a VERA PSG channel.